Size & Condition Guide

 On occasion, we will provide estimates of what dress size garments will fit.
 These dress sizes are based upon the following measurements.

 Please note, any estimates we give are estimates only!
-The best and safest way to work out whether a garment will fit is by reading the flat measurements listed at the top of this page.
+The best and safest way to work out whether a garment will fit is by reading the flat measurements listed below.

 Mint (M) - As new, with absolutely no flaws or wear